Best Of

 Best for investors who want dividend tracking with crypto income in one view

-Clarity tracks dividends across all connected brokerage accounts with automatic categorization.
-While it lacks DRIP modeling, the unified view of dividends alongside crypto staking rewards is unique.
+Clarity tracks dividends across all your connected brokerage accounts and auto-categorizes them.
+It doesn't do DRIP modeling, but seeing dividends alongside crypto staking rewards in one place is something you won't get anywhere else.

 Pros